The Building Coordinator is responsible for tracking and assigning building keys and keycard access for all doorways in Gerberding Hall.

 Departmental Authorized Requestors (DARS)

-Units in Schmitz Hall may designate certain people to be the Departmental Authorized Requestors (DARs) for their unit.
+Units in Gerberding Hall may designate certain people to be the Departmental Authorized Requestors (DARs) for their unit.
 Only DARs may request new keys or keycard access on behalf of their units.
 Departments may designate anyone within their unit to be a DAR.
 DARs are responsible for managing access for their department and are expected to be aware of departmental operations.

 Requesting Keys

 DARs must first check their stock of unit keys.
 If there is no spare copy of a key held by the unit, the DAR must request additional copies from the Building Coordinator using the Key Request Form.
-Do not send requests for Schmitz Hall keys to the UW Lock Shop.
+Do not send requests for Gerberding Hall keys to the UW Lock Shop.
 Only DARs can fill out the Key Request Form.

 Workday Worktags are a required part of the Key Request Form.
 Your unit will only be charged if new keys need to be fabricated by the UW Lock Shop.